bytefish/bytefish.de/blog/wpfdatagridfilter.md

 }
 ```

-## Adding your own FilterControls
+## Adding your own FilterControls ##

 If the existing Filter Controls don't suit your needs, you can add your own Controls.
 All you have to do is
 implementing the abstract base class `FilterControl` and register it in the `FilterControlProvider` (or add
-your own `IFilterControlProvider` implementation.
+your own `IFilterControlProvider` implementation).

+## Conclusion ##

+And that's it.

+I think it's a nice library for adding filtering, pagination and sorting to a `DataGrid`, without having to
+dive into `DataGrid` internals and rather just use it by adding a Header Template.

+The implementation?
+Yes, it is far from perfect... due to my lack of experience writing custom WPF
+controls.
+But I hope this library could be a starting point for collaboration and improving it.